Select Page

 At Ancient Dragon Zen Gate, there are two ways to meet to explore questions or experiences of Zen practice and Buddhism in individual, private meetings: Dokusan with our Guiding Teacher or Dharma Teacher Emeritus, and Practice Discussion with experienced Practice Leaders.

 Dokusan is a formal meeting with our Guiding Dharma Teacher, Hogetsu, or with Taigen Dan Leighton, Dharma Teacher Emeritus.
-Dokusan typically offered during meditation retreats (sesshin), where a signup list will be available.
+Dokusan is typically offered during meditation retreats (sesshin), where a signup list will be available.
 At all other times, dokusan can be arranged by a personal request through info@ancientdragon.org.

 Rev. Hogetsu Laurie Belzer